Navigate this page

 Once an invitation has been accepted, the appropriate Royal Household will inform the Lord-Lieutenant and the organisation to advise on a date when the member of the Royal Family wishes to visit.

-At this early stage of the proceedings, all details relating to the venue and the visit are strictly confidential and no details should be given to anyone that is not involved in the visit.
+At this stage of the proceedings, all details relating to the venue and the visit are strictly confidential and no details should be given to anyone that is not involved in the visit.

 Once the Royal Visit is confirmed and all arrangements are in place, the details of the visit will be included on the official Royal website.

-Next review due: October 30, 2024
+Next review due: February 1, 2026

 Back to top